Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Interview with marketing / product development

-• Organizational chart
+• Organizational chart/ job descriptions

 Evidence to provide

-Specify what is currently implemented (in terms of process and organization) and whether there is a specific budget allocated
+Specify what is currently implemented (in terms of process and organization) and whether there is a specific budget allocated.

 3.B.2 The provider removes barriers that prevent access to financial products and services.